n-genesis/finxact-json-vscode/README.md

 ```

 ### New File From Template
 To create a new file using a template, right click on the Explorer and select **"New File (Finxact)"**.
-The command pallete display a list of templates to choose from.
+The command pallete will then display a list of templates to choose from.
 Select the template then enter the file name. **Please note the `.json` does not need to be included.**

 ![context menu](https://drive.google.com/uc?export=view&id=1fYKiZXcOc2-GmSAI5fSDLUZYG3zrDLaS)